-Summary: Do you plan to buy your first home in Washington in 2020?
+Do you plan to buy your first home in Washington in 2024?
 If so, there are some things you should know about recent mortgage and housing trends.
 Understanding the current “lay of the land” can improve your chance for success, which this article will go over.

-If you’re a first-time homebuyer looking to buy your first WA home in 2020, your best bet is to gather as much information as you can to ensure a successful transaction.
-To that end, here are five things first-time home buyers in Washington should know in 2010.
+If you’re a first-time home buyer looking to buy your first WA home in 2024, your best bet is to gather as much information as you can to ensure a successful transaction.
+To that end, here are five things first-time home buyers in Washington should know in 2024.